 What discovery-oriented event photography requires

-- Consistent naming of people, organizations, sponsors, and event context
+- Strong captions and metadata for every photo, not just file uploads.
+These usually consist of people, organizations, sponsors, and event context

 With all the above, event photography starts to look less like a one-time media expense and more like an durable marketing asset.
 If event photos help people discover your organization, event series, membership offering, venue, or future programming, then the archive is doing top-of-funnel work long after the room is empty.

-If your goal is ROI from events, this distinction matters.
+By contrast, platforms like Getty, Instagram, and Portraiteer are designed to showcase your brand's identity, the photo's attribution, and enable profile-level discovery.
+They make the photo's owner and brand part of the experience, not a hidden detail.
+If your goal is ROI from events, the platform matters.
 A private or weakly branded archive may preserve files, but it does little to expand awareness or bring new people into your orbit.
 A public, well-structured, well-attributed image archive can.

 2. Relationship ROI: Every photo is a stakeholder touchpoint